-13. "Key Employee" is defined as in 25 C.F.R. §502.14.

-14. "Lottery" means any scheme for the disposal or distribution of property, by chance, among persons who have paid or given any valuable consideration for the chance of obtaining such property, or a portion of it, or for any share or any interest in such property upon any agreement, understanding or expectation that it is to be distributed or disposed of by lot or chance, whether called a lottery, raffle or gift enterprise, or by whatever name the same may be known.

-15. "Net Revenues" means gross gaming revenues of the Tribe's gaming operation less (i) amounts paid out as, or paid for, prizes and (ii) total gaming-related operating expenses, excluding management fees.
-16. "Non banking card games" means any card game in which two or more players play against each other and the players do not wager against the house.
-Non-banking card games played in conformity with State law regulating hours of play, wage and pot limits is Class II gaming.
-All other non-banking card games are Class III games.

-17. "Person" means any individual, receiver, administrator, executor, assignee, trustee in bankruptcy, trust, estate, firm, partnership, joint venture, club, company, joint stock company, business trust, corporation, association, society, or any group of individuals acting as a unit, whether mutual cooperative, fraternal or nonprofit doing business within the Indian lands.
-The Tribe is not within the definition of person.

-18. "Pinball Machine" means a video, mechanical, electrical or electronic machine which upon insertion of a coin or token or upon redemption of a credit, is available for play, the play or operation of which, by reason of skill, chance or a combination of both, may entitle a player to an automatic, immediate free replay or replays, which cannot be redeemed for anything of value.

-19. "Player" means any person participating in gaming activity, who is participating with the reasonable expectation of, or for the chance of, receiving a prize of some value.

-20. "Primary Management Officials" is defined as in 25 C.F.R. §502.19.

-21. "Prize" means any U.S. currency, cash or other property or thing of value awarded to a player or players, or received by a player or players as a result of their participation in a gaming activity.
+- 13. "Key Employee" is defined as in 25 C.F.R. § 502.14. - 14.
+"Lottery" means any scheme for the disposal or distribution or property, by chance, among the persons who have paid or given any valuable consideration for the chance of obtaining such property, or a portion of it, or for any share or any interest in such property upon any agreement, understanding or expectation that it is to be distributed or disposed of by lot or chance, whether called a lottery, raffle or gift enterprise, or by whatever name the same may be known. - 15.
+"Net Revenues" means gross gaming revenues of the Tribe's gaming operation less (i) amounts paid out as, or paid for, prizes and (ii) total gaming-related operating expenses, excluding management fees. - 16.
+"Non banking card games" means any card game in which two or more players play against each other and the players do not wager against the house.
+Non-banking card games played in conformity with state law regulating hours of play, wage and pot limits is Class II Gaming.
+All other non-banking card games are Class III games. - 17.
+"Persons" means any individual, receiver, administrator, executor, assignee, trustee in bankruptcy, trust, estate, firm, partnership, joint venture, club, company, joint stock company, business trust, corporation, association, society, or any group of individuals acting as a unit, whether mutual cooperative, fraternal or nonprofit, doing business within the Indian lands.
+The Tribe is not within the definition of person. - 18.
+"Pinball Machine" means a video, mechanical, electrical or electronic machine which upon insertion of a coin or token or upon redemption of a credit, is available for play, the play or operation of which, by reason of skill, chance or combination of both, may entitle a player to an automatic, immediate free replay or replays, which cannot be redeemed for anything of value. - 19.
+"Player" means any person participating in gaming activity, who is participating with the reasonable expectation of, or for the chance of, receiving a prize of some value. - 20.
+"Primary Management Officials" is defined as in 25 C.F.R. \$ 502.19. - 21.
+"Prize" means any U.S. currency, cash or other property or thing of value awarded to a player or players, or received by a player or players as a result of their participation in a gaming activity.

-22. "Secretary" means the Secretary of the Interior.

-23. "State" means the States of California, Arizona or Nevada, as applicable.

-24. "State Gaming Commission" means the Gaming Commission or agency of the state in which the lands upon which gaming is being or will be conducted.

-25. "Tribal Council" means the Tribal Council of the Fort Mojave Indian Tribe of California, Arizona and Nevada.

-26. "Tribal Court" means the Fort Mojave Tribal Court.

-27. "Tribal gaming facility" or "Gaming facility" means any location where Class II or Class III gaming is conducted.

-28. "Tribal gaming operation" means any Class II or Class III gaming operation conducted on Fort Mojave Indian lands.

-29. "Tribe" means the Fort Mojave Indian Tribe within the States of California, Arizona and Nevada, recognized by the Secretary of the Interior, and having special rights of self government, its agencies and officials.
+- 22. "Secretary" means the Secretary of the Interior. - 23.
+"State" means the States of Oregon or Nevada, as applicable. - "State Gaming Commission" means the Gaming Commission or 24. agency of the state in which the lands upon which gaming is being or will be conducted. - 25.
+"Tribal Council" means the Tribal Council of the Fort McDermitt Paiute-Shoshone Indian Tribe of Oregon and Nevada. - 26.
+"Tribal Court" means the Fort McDermitt Paiute-Shoshone Tribal Court. - "Tribal gaming facility" or "Gaming Facility" means any 27. location where Class II or Class III gaming is conducted. - "Tribal gaming operation" means any Class II or Class III 28. gaming operation conducted on Fort McDermitt Paiute-Shoshone Indian Lands. - 29.
+"Tribe" means the Fort McDermitt Paiute-Shoshone Indian Tribe within the States of Oregon and Nevada, recognized by the Secretary of the Interior, and having special rights of self government, its agencies and officials.